Jeiwan/uniswapv3-book/content/docs/milestone_6/nft-manager.md

 }
 ```

-The minting parameters are identical to that of `UniswapV3Manager`, with an addition of `recipient`, which will allow
+The minting parameters are identical to those of `UniswapV3Manager`, with an addition of `recipient`, which will allow
 to mint NFT to another address.

 In the `mint` function, we first add liquidity to a pool: